humanoid-path-planner/hpp-tools/README.md

 # hpp-tools

-This package contains some convenient command line tool for [HPP].
+This package contains some convenient command line tool for [hpp].
 Current tools are:
   - hppcd
   - hpplog
   - change_develconfig
   - recursivegit
   - wgit
+  - gdbvim

+### Dependencies

+For `gdbvim` command, you must install the vim plugin [pyclewn].

 ### Installation